Home

 Multiple Sclerosis and Infections

-In light of the last few weeks, I thought it best that I write about multiple sclerosis and infections.
+I thought it best to write about multiple sclerosis and infections in light of what has happened in the last few weeks.
 As a caregiver, I worry a lot about Cir's health issues, especially when he gets an infection.
 Over the last two years, he has been doing intermittent self-catheterization.

-That means he uses a catheter to remove urine from his bladder.
+That means he uses a catheter to remove urine from his bladder, or pees through a tube as he often refers to it.
 MS has effected his ability to urinate on his own.
 When he first started out, he received enough catheters for each time he needed to empty.

 This all changed when Medicaid was no longer his primary insurance.
 Because of changes in the law, people on disability were placed in a Medicare HMO.
 Everyone had to pay a lump sum each month in order to receive a monthly health card.